Empowering Voters and Defending Democracy

 Panel Speakers

-Our March Community Education program will highlight the notable work of three leaders across our country, state, and city, to protect our democracy—through legislative lobbying, the legal system, and the ballot box:
+Our March Community Education program highlighted the notable work of three leaders across our country, state, and local community, to protect our democracy—through legislative lobbying, the legal system, and the ballot box:

 About the League’s Community Education Programs